 Laser cladding allows for precise, localised repairs and application onto geometries like blade edges and component corners.
 This precise control, along with the metallurgical benefits of this technology make laser cladding the perfect solution for heat-sensitive components that are exposed to harsh erosive, abrasive or corrosive environments.

-Thermaspray’s laser cladding holds benefits for Original Equipment Manufacturers (OEM) and end-user clients in all industries.
-OEM customers benefit through the use of laser cladding that improves the wear and corrosion resistance, and impact performance of critical surfaces in the equipment they supply to a wide range of industries, thereby extending the service life and reducing the lifecycle cost of their equipment.
+Thermaspray’s laser cladding service holds multiple benefits for Original Equipment Manufacturers (OEM) and end-users in all industries.
+OEM customers benefit through using laser cladding overlays to improve the wear or corrosion resistance of critical surfaces in the equipment they supply, thereby extending the service life and reducing the running cost of their equipment.

-Thermaspray’s 4kW, fiber-coupled diode laser, along with various optics ensures that Thermaspray is fully capable of meeting clients’ needs in applications ranging from shafts to valves, housings, rotors and drilling stabilizers.
+Thermaspray’s laser, along with various optics for repairing different geometries (including internal diameters), ensures that Thermaspray is fully capable of meeting clients’ needs in refurbishment applications ranging from shafts and rotors to valves, housings, and mining equipment.

 Benefits of Laser Cladding: